bpmericle/gluecon-2018-JaC/README.md

 This repository includes the source code and presentation that I delivered at Gluecon 2018.

 ## Installation and Setup
-Click [here](docker-setup.md) if you want to use a Docker image for step 1.
-If you do this, you can skip step 2.

 1. Start up a fresh Jenkins.

     I typically download the generic java package (.war) file and run it from the command-line. https://jenkins.io/download/